What Are The Effects Of Phenibut?

 This article will help you understand what Phenibut is, what effects it has on the human body, and how best to use it to achieve the best results.

 Phenibut is a chemical derivative of the neurotransmitter GABA (gamma-aminobutyric acid), which plays a critical role in regulating neuronal signaling in the central nervous system.

 The aminobutyric acid family also includes taurine (which can be found naturally in meat sources) and glutamine (a major component of skeletal muscle).
 Both are important for mental health.

 Researchers have noticed that phenibut is highly effective at relieving anxiety and depression, and promoting relaxation.
-Many users have reported that it helps them sleep better, focusing more, and generally feeling better.
+Many users have reported that it helps them sleep better, focus more, and generally feel better.

 Some people report feeling groggy or nauseous.
 Dilated pupils, memory loss, and decreased libido may also be present.

 Phenibut can cause drowsiness and dizziness while taking it, so avoid driving or operating heavy machinery.